karanandcoding/git-TEST/README.md

 # git-TEST
-This is my first git repository, it is being created to test and learn more about git and git hub.
+This is my first git repository, it is being created to test and learn more about git and git hub. this line is to test the commit mesaage.